 Hyder was an instructor of medicine at Dartmouth Hitchcock Medical Center and is currently an assistant professor of medicine at The Warren Alpert Medical School of Brown University.
 She received an Exemplary Teaching award from Brown University and is the 2014 recipient of the Joseph A. DiMase Brown University Gastroenterology Research Award.

-Zilla H. Hussain, MD, is a gastroenterologist in the Center for Women’s Gastrointestinal Medicine at the Women’s Medicine Collaborative.
+Zilla H. Hussain, MD, is a gastroenterologist with Lifespan Physician Group (LPG).
+She sees patients at the LPG gastroenterology practice in East Providence and at the Center for Women’s Gastrointestinal Medicine in Providence.
 She received a medical degree from State University at Buffalo, School of Medicine and Biomedical Sciences in New York, and completed her residency in internal medicine at Boston University Medical Center.
 Hussain completed her fellowship in gastroenterology and an Advanced Fellowship in Esophageal Diseases at Dartmouth-Hitchcock Medical Center.

 Hussain is board certified in Internal Medicine and Gastroenterology.
-Prior to joining the Women’s Medicine Collaborative, Hussain was an instructor of medicine at Dartmouth Medical School in Hanover, New Hampshire.
+Prior to joining Lifespan, Hussain was an instructor of medicine at Dartmouth Medical School in Hanover, New Hampshire.
 She is a member of the American College of Gastroenterology.

 Hussain has participated in several clinical trials.
 Her clinical and research interests include gastrointestinal reflux disease, esophageal motility disorders, Barrett’s esophagus, Eosinophilic Esophagitis, and achalasia.
 She is fluent in English and Hindi/Urdu.